When it comes to nursing your newborn successfully, half the battle is won if you prepare for breastfeeding before your little one arrives.

-The 33-year-old stay-at-home mum shares: “To learn more about breastfeeding, my husband read up on it.
+She shares: “To learn more about breastfeeding, my husband read up on it.
 He always had a positive word for me whenever I felt discouraged.
 He helped me through the challenging period.”

 In fact, a study published in the International Breastfeeding Journal in 2013 found that mums felt more confident and capable about breastfeeding when they perceived their partners as supportive and actively involved.